 Local government meetings are indoor meetings that are sometimes crowded, involve many different and unfamiliar households, and can last many hours.
 Given those circumstances, I recommend a continued emphasis on social distancing measures as much as possible to make public meetings as safe as possible.
 These measures can include using video/teleconferencing when it meets community needs and spacing at in-person meetings so that individuals from different households are not sitting next to each other.

-Ms. McLarin has confirmed that these recommendations remain in place, including in her letter to the Board on April 26, 2022.
-The Board has consistently relied on Ms. McLarin's recommendation to allow for continued use of tele/video conferencing.
+Ms. McLarin has confirmed that these recommendations remain in place, including in her letter to the Board on July 19, 2022.